 Due to their round shape, such nebulae are know as planetary nebula – though in reality they have nothing to do with the formation of planets.

-Its haunting eyes are two dark patches, marks created by an asymmetric inner shell of cosmic material.
+The haunting eyes of the Owl Nebula are two dark patches, marks created by an asymmetric inner shell of cosmic material.

 With long tendrils extending like scuttling legs, the Tarantula Nebula is definitely not one for arachnophobes.